elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 	> esxcli storage core claimrule run
 	>
 >
 > After you assign the MASK_PATH plug-in to a path, the path state becomes irrelevant and is no longer maintained by the host.
-As a result, commands that display the masked path&#8217;s information might show the path state as dead.
+As a result, commands that display the masked path's information might show the path state as dead.
 >
 > **Example: Masking a LUN**
 > In this example, you mask the LUN 20 on targets T1 and T2 accessed through storage adapters vmhba2 and vmhba3.